abiddiscombe/countries/README.md

 # 🗺️ Countries API

 > **Archived :(**\
 > This project has been archived and is no longer recieving bug fixes or security updates.
+You can still access a demo of this project at [ab-rnd-countries-demo.onrender.com](https://ab-rnd-countries-demo.onrender.com) that is subject to (~8 sec) cold starts.

+---

+Example: `/country/gb/outline`

 ![Example country outline for "gb", demonstrated on top of an OpenStreetMap basemap.](./media/banner.png)
-Example: `/country/gb/outline`

 ---